quantify-os/quantify-core/docs/sequencer.rst

 The benefit of allowing the user to mix the high-level gate description of a circuit with the lower-level pulse description can be understood through an example.
 Below we first give an example of basic usage using `Bell violations`.
-We next show the `Chevron` experiment in which the user is required to mix gate-type and pulse-type information when define the :class:`~quantify.sequencer.Schedule`.
+We next show the `Chevron` experiment in which the user is required to mix gate-type and pulse-type information when defining the :class:`~quantify.sequencer.Schedule`.

 Ex: A basic quantum circuit:  the Bell experiment
 -----------------------------------------------------------------------------------------

 As the first example, we want to perform the `Bell experiment <https://en.wikipedia.org/wiki/Bell%27s_theorem>`_ .
 In this example, we will go quite deep into the internals of the sequencer to show how the data strutures work.

 The goal of the Bell experiment is to create a Bell state :math:`|\Phi ^+\rangle=\frac{1}{2}(|00\rangle+|11\rangle)` followed by a measurement and observe violations of the CSHS inequality.

-By changing the basis in one which one of the detectors measures, we can observe an oscillation which should result in a violation of Bell's inequality.
+By changing the basis in which one of the detectors measures, we can observe an oscillation which should result in a violation of Bell's inequality.
 If everything is done properly, one should observe this oscillation:

 .. figure:: https://upload.wikimedia.org/wikipedia/commons/e/e2/Bell.svg